-7 Essential Questions You Must ask Your Client before any MC Assignment
+7 Essential Questions You Must ask Your Client if you are the Master of Ceremonies

-Hopefully with every MC assignment you do, you have time to ask these essential questions to your client before the event.
+Hopefully with every Corporate Emcee or Master of Ceremony assignment you do, you have time to ask these essential questions to your client before the event.
 This can be face to face or via a phone briefing.
 The earlier this is done the better as it allows you to prepare more comprehensively for the assignment and it allows the client to attend to things that they may have overlooked.

-Remember, your job is to help the event run successfully.
+Remember, your job as the Master of Ceremonies is to help the event run successfully.
 It’s not just your time “onstage,” you are now a vital part of the team.
 Your expertise, advice and tips are part of the package.
 Every time an event organiser or client says – “oh thank you, I hadn’t thought of that,” you know you are doing a great job.

 This is not a complete list.
 Every assignment is a little bit different.
 Over time you will add your own questions and eliminate others, but it is a great starting point for your own question list.
 I always have a copy in a folder on my desk which I can grab for a phone chat and a copy in the folio I take to a briefing session.

 As the Master of Ceremony, you often need to help with Question & Answer Sessions.

 - Are Speakers expected to answer questions from the floor after their presentations?

 - Do you have roving microphones for the questions?